FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <b>Exiftool.exe location</b><br>
 If you need to override the location of exiftool.exe you can do that here.<br><br>
 <b>Filelist: Show Folders in Filelist</b><br>
 The default setting is to only show files in the Filelist panel.
-If you enable this option, also folders (directories) will be shown, allowing easier navigation.<br>
+If you enable this option, also folders (directories) will be shown, allowing easier navigation.<br><br>
 <b>Filelist: Show Breadcrumb (Address bar) in Filelist</b><br>
 Enable a BreadCrumb bar on top of the filelist.
 Allows for easier navigating.<br><br>
 <b>Hint pause timeout in Millisecs</b><br>